-Time was ripe; the rebuilding of cities and productive infrastructures was slowly improving people’s economic conditions, thus paving the way for the mushrooming of the private mobility that will mark the following decades.
+The times was ripe; the rebuilding of cities and productive infrastructures was slowly improving people’s economic conditions, thus paving the way for the mushrooming of the private mobility that will mark the following decades.

-Fiat 500 e 600, Piaggio Vespa, Innocenti Lambretta, Citroën 2CV, Citroën DS, Porsche 356, Morris Mini Minor, Volkswagen T1 Transporter; within 10 years, from 1948 to 1958, Italian, French, British and German manufacturers introduced a multitude of vehicles which would change the way we think about and use the means of personal transportation forever.
+Fiat 500 e 600, Piaggio Vespa, Innocenti Lambretta, Citroën 2CV, Citroën DS, Porsche 356, Morris Mini Minor, and Volkswagen T1 Transporter; within 10 years, from 1948 to 1958, Italian, French, British and German manufacturers introduced a multitude of vehicles which would change the way we think about and use the means of personal transportation forever.

 Many of those models were based on military technology of the previous decade, as well as on the availability of underused production facilities which had been “inflated” by wartime needs.

 Among the industrialists who saw opportunities in that situation, there was also an Italian engineer, Renzo Rivolta, – whose company, Iso Rivolta Spa, was manufacturing scooters and motorcycles – who thought it was time to produce a new type of automobile as small as possible.

 In 1951, Rivolta commissioned two young aeronautical engineers, Ermenegildo Preti and Pierluigi Raggi, to design an innovative tiny automobile powered by one of the motorcycle engines his company was already producing.

 The result was an extraordinary automobile, we would call it a “city car” today, which was presented at the Turin Motor Show in 1953.